What I’d Do If I Was Just Diagnosed with Celiac Disease

 But I’ll admit, diets are tricky.

 Because I’m not you, and you’re not me!

 We all feel a little better or little worse when we play around with the ratios of carbs-fats-proteins because we all have different gut microbiomes (bacteria composition), genetic make-up (mutations and family history), and activity levels.

 But the reason I pay so much attention to my diet is because it plays a huge role in controlling inflammation levels.
-Which means that autoimmune symptoms can disappear just by eating the right balance of healthy foods (to a degree).
+Which means that some (or even all!) autoimmune symptoms can disappear just by eating the right balance of healthy foods.

 Plus, the body doesn’t have to work as hard to find the nutrients it needs to function optimally.

-So, if I were diagnosed today my diet would look like this:
+So, if I were diagnosed today, my personal diet would look like this:

 - NO gluten

 - Properly raised meats and seafood (amount varies based on my activity level and phase of life)